-You may have encounters with gray sharks, and usually see barracudas, snappers, tuna, humphead wrasses, jacks and big moray eels, along with countless small and colorful fishes.
+You may have encounters with gray sharks, and usually see barracudas, snappers, tuna, humphead wrasses, jacks, and big moray eels, along with countless small and colorful fishes.

 Shark & Yolanda Reef are the most beautiful and therefore popular reefs in Ras Mohammed.
 The currents are usually strong so if you just finished your Open Water certification, this dive might be a bit challenging.

 The name Yolanda Reef stems from the freighter that sunk here in 1981.
 Though it lies deep down at 200 meters, there is debris found on the reef, including 2 broken bathroom fixture containers.

-In this area that is 100 square meters (1,100 square feet), you’ll find many huge anemones surrounded by dozens of anemonefish and domino fish.
+In this area which is 100 square meters (1,100 square feet), you’ll find many huge anemones surrounded by dozens of anemonefish and domino fish.

-2. SS Thistlegorm
+2. SS Thistlegorm shipwreck

-The vessel’s stern section was destroyed because the cargo of ammunition exploded, and the Thistlegorm sank down to a sandy seabed 28 meters (90 feet) down.
+The vessel’s stern section was destroyed because the cargo of ammunition exploded, and the Thistlegorm sank to a sandy seabed 28 meters (90 feet) down.

-You’ll find railroad cars, an anti-aircraft gun, and 3 Bren gun carrier’s, as well as automobiles, trucks, motorcycles, jeeps, boxed ammunition, weapons, tires, and uniforms.
+You’ll find railroad cars, an anti-aircraft gun, and 3 Bren gun carriers, as well as automobiles, trucks, motorcycles, jeeps, boxed ammunition, weapons, tires, and uniforms.

-It takes at least 2 dives to explore the huge SS Thistlegorm wreck.
+Note: It takes at least 2 dives to explore the huge SS Thistlegorm wreck.

 3. Straits of Tiran: Jackson Reef

-The strait of Tiran (45-minute boat ride from Sharks Bay Jetty, a bit outside of Sharm) consists of 4 reefs that stretch across the center of the strait of Tiran Island:
+The straits of Tiran (45-minute boat ride from Sharks Bay Jetty, a bit outside of Sharm) consist of 4 reefs that stretch across the center of the strait of Tiran Island: